pik-piam/PyPSA-China-PIK/docs/model.md

 ### Limitations
 - The full electrical network data is not open and HVAC is there not described.
 This means operational planning is coarse.
-- Connections of renewable generators: HV connections to load centers are not currently included
+- Connections of renewable generators: HV connections to load centers are not currently included.
+- Default projections for demand do not account for future regional variations.